konflux-ci/olm-operator-konflux-sample/docs/konflux-onboarding.md

 ### Using private repos for built FBC fragments

-FBC fragments are stored in the `redhat-user-workloads` Quay namespace by default.
-The visibility of the Quay repo can be private as long as you are using the default namespace.
-If you decide to push them outside of this organization, it is mandatory for the repo to be **public** at the time of the release.
+FBC fragments are stored in the `redhat-user-workloads` Quay organization by default.
+The visibility of the Quay repo can be private as long as you are using this default organization.
+If you decide to push them into your own organization, it is mandatory for the repo to be **public** at the time of the release.

 ## Enable drift detection (optional)